 The PNG Government led by the Minister for Treasury applied for EITI candidacy in 2013.
 In 2014 PNG was accepted as a candidate country, with the government committing to work alongside civil society and extractive industry companies to implement EITI.
-The MSG was officially established in 2015 through a Memorandum of Understanding (MOU) to oversee the establishment and implementation of EITI in the country.
-In the same year the PNGEITI National

-Secretariat office was established and operationalized.
+The MSG was officially established in 2015 through a Memorandum of Understanding (MOU) to oversee the implementation of EITI in the country.
+In the same year the PNGEITI National Secretariat office was established to support the work of the MSG as an oversight body and operationalized.
 PNG published its first EITI Report for FY2013 in early 2016.
 The second EITI Report for FY2014 was published at the end of 2016 as required by the EITI Standard.
-These were followed by the publication of the financial years 2015, 2016, 2017 and 2018 Reports and so far PNG had published 6 EITI Reports.
+These were followed by publication of the financial years 2015 to 2019 Reports.